 This is a tough question, but it’s an important one.
 High school is the stepping stone to college.
 If your child does not master the core subjects in high school, college will be difficult.
 Knowing Joy’s poor study habits, I knew she would not succeed in college unless someone toughened her up, and I knew it wouldn’t be me.

-I used to say, “The worst day homeschooling is better than the best day in public school.”
-Mostly I remember the good days and there were many of them.
-One year may be great and the next, not so much.
+I used to say, “The worst day of homeschooling is better than the best day in public school.”
+Mostly I remember the good days, and there were many of them.
+One year may be great, and the next, not so much.
 Life happens.
 Children change as they mature, and despite other things that may become a distraction, parents need to continue to provide an environment conducive to learning at home.
 It’s good to reassess each year where you stand on these important issues.

 As a Christian, I found myself in bed many nights, exhausted, asking God for wisdom and guidance.
 Homeschooling was one of the hardest things I ever did but also one of the most rewarding, but there came a time when God clearly said to me, “It’s time to let go.
 Joy needs to go to public school so she can learn things you can’t teach her.
 You can trust me.”